 Map Skills Worksheets

 Enhance spatial thinking, improve visual literacy and orient yourself in relation to your surroundings with map reading skills.
 Learn to read and interpret maps with our map skills worksheets, that will effectively train the children of grade 1 through grade 5 in understanding directions, using simple coordinates, calculating actual distances using a map scale, or following directional instructions.
 Try some of these worksheets for free!

-Encourage first grade and second grade kids to understand their surroundings, by learning the names and locations of the cardinal and intermediate or primary inter cardinal directions with this chart.
+Encourage 1st grade and 2nd grade kids to understand their surroundings, by learning the names and locations of the cardinal and intermediate or primary inter cardinal directions with this chart.

 Make use of this cut and glue activity to label the compass rose, for reviewing and reiterating the eight directions and, set the young geographers on the path of acquiring map skills.

 Make a positive headway by learning to read a basic map with this PDF worksheet, and help children of elementary school build spatial reasoning skills as they complete a variety of enjoyable tasks.

 Studying a map of a place helps gain visual literacy about the layout and the location of things in relation to one another.
 Our printable worksheet will help develop this ability sufficiently.